 Know your waiting periods.

 Every pet insurance provider has different waiting periods.
 Review the terms and conditions to ensure you know the waiting periods for the conditions you are concerned about before enrolling in a pet insurance policy.

 Avoid gaps in coverage.

 Don’t allow for gaps in your pet insurance coverage!
-Often conditions covered under a previous policy will become considered pre-existing should you have a gap in coverage and start a new policy.
+Often, conditions covered under a previous policy will be considered pre-existing should you have a gap in coverage and start a new policy.